Search posts:

 In many African countries, herbalism is considered the frontline treatment options for most health conditions, including hyperprolactinemia, due to its accessibility, affordability, and the belief that the local populations have in the healing powers of plants.
 In Nigeria, one specific remedy consisting of 5 herbs has come to be one of the most commonly prescribed treatments for hyperprolactinemia.
 This treatment combines the tinctures of the leaves of the following herbs in equal quantities:

 A 2013 study successfully showed that, indeed, this traditional remedy lowers prolactin levels, in addition to rebalancing luteinizing hormone, follicle stimulating hormone, and other reproductive hormones such as estradiol back to their normal levels.
 The researchers observed that this remedy was able to increase estrogen levels in particular, which may be especially relevant to women suffering from an estrogen deficiency as a result of hyperprolactinemia.
-Women with polycystic ovarian syndrome (PCOS) as well as hyperprolactinemia will be interested to known that bitter gourd is known for its anti-diabetic effects, and that this study also showed that the addition of this plant to this remedy helps reduce and regulate glucose levels.
+Women with polycystic ovarian syndrome (PCOS) as well as hyperprolactinemia will be interested to know that bitter gourd is known for its anti-diabetic effects as well as its anticancer effects, and that this study also showed that the addition of this plant to this remedy helps reduce and regulate blood sugar levels.
+This is an important observation because neuropathy (nerve pain) and abnormally high blood sugar levels are related problems.

 Other Herbal Medicines for Hyperprolactinemia